Moldova in the Eurovision Song Contest 2009: Background

-The Moldovan national broadcaster, TeleRadio-Moldova (TRM), broadcast the event within Moldova and organised the selection process for the nation's entry.
-TRM confirmed their intentions to participate at the 2009 Eurovision Song Contest on 13 November 2008.
-Moldova has selected their entry via a national selection show since 2008, a procedure that was continued for their 2009 participation.
+As part of its duties as participating broadcaster, TRM organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 13 November 2008.
+TRM has selected its entry via a national selection show since 2008, a procedure that was continued for its 2009 participation.

 Before Eurovision

 O melodie pentru Europa 2009

-O melodie pentru Europa 2009 was the national final format developed by TRM in order to select Moldova's entry for the Eurovision Song Contest 2009.
+O melodie pentru Europa 2009 was the national final format developed by TRM in order to select its entry for the Eurovision Song Contest 2009.
 The event took place at the Theatre of Opera and Ballet in Chişinău, hosted by Rusalina Rusu and Serj Kuzenkoff, and included a final to be held on 14 February 2009.
 The show was broadcast on Moldova 1, TV Moldova Internațional and Radio Moldova as well as online via TRM's official website trm.md.

 Competing entries

 Artists and composers had the opportunity to submit their entries between 10 November 2008 to 20 December 2008.
 Artists were required to be of Moldovan nationality and could submit more than one song, while songwriters could hold any nationality.
 At the conclusion of the submission deadline, 39 valid entries were received by the broadcaster.
 A nine-member jury consisting of composers, lyricists, producers and singers selected 20 finalists out of the 39 received entries, which were announced on 9 January 2009.
 On 7 February 2009, "So Alive" performed by 2006 Moldovan Eurovision entrant Natalia Gordienko, "Run Away" performed by Edict and "Love Is in the Air" performed by Olia Tira were withdrawn from the competition and replaced with the songs "Hei!
 Exploadează!" performed by Doiniţa Gherman, "Lerui - ler" performed by Veronica Stolli and "7 Days" performed by Corbus Albus.